Heroes Wetland 3

 that the bird becomes a statue of perfect awareness.

-and as we walk the path, a frog jumps out at our feet, and the Green Heron has seen it and is on it.
+and as we walk the path, a frog jumps out at our feet, and the Green Heron has

 The bird knows me and has used me as a foil to catch frogs.